alexhelbach/RDA-I/README.md

 # RDA-I
-Scripts in this file are from my research design and analysis course.
+Scripts in this file are from my research, design, and analysis course.
 All scripts are written in R.